-• If the Provider records that the Participant has a Valid Reason, the payment suspension will be avoided.

-- If the Provider records that the Participant does not have a Valid Reason, the Participant must meet a Reconnection Requirement. - If the Participant meets the Reconnection Requirement before the two Business Day timeframe has expired, the payment suspension will be avoided. - If the Participant does not meet the Reconnection Requirement before the two Business Day timeframe has expired, the payment suspension will occur two Business Days following the day the Mutual Obligation Failure was recorded.
+- If the Provider records that the Participant has a Valid Reason, the payment suspension will be avoided. - If the Provider records that the Participant does not have a Valid Reason, the Participant must meet a Reconnection Requirement. - If the Participant meets the Reconnection Requirement before the five Business Day Resolution timeframe has expired, the payment suspension will be avoided. - If the Participant does not meet the Reconnection Requirement before the five Business Day Resolution timeframe has expired, the payment suspension will occur five Business Days following the day the Reconnection Requirement was recorded in the Department's IT Systems as did not attend.
 This suspension will generally be maintained until the Participant meets the Reconnection Requirement.